GibaDuliya/Parkour/README.md

 <p align="center">
   <img src="./readme_nec/min_hp_map.jpg" alt="Minimum HP map" width="600"/>
   <br/>
   <em>Minimum HP map.
 In each cell on the grid we compute the minimum start hp for an agent to go to the finish cell (N-1, N-1).
-The closer to the finish (right-down corner), the less hp an agent needs to achieve the target. </em>
+The closer to the finish (right-down corner), the less hp an agent needs to achieve the target.
+White cells indicate zones from which the final cell is unreachable with any starting hp.   </em>
 </p>

 ---